scorbo2/musicplayer/README.md

 If you have my [make-installer](https://github.com/scorbo2/install-scripts/) scripts installed and you are building on Linux, the installer tarball will be generated for you automatically during a build and placed into `target`.
-This is preferable to launching manually as shown above, at least when running on a Linux machine, because the installer script will create a launcher wrapper script with proper environment variables set (and you get a nice user-friendly desktop icon for easy launching).
+Installing from the tarball is preferable to launching manually as shown above, at least when running on a Linux machine, because the installer script will create a launcher wrapper script with proper environment variables set (and you get a nice user-friendly desktop icon for easy launching, along with better OS integration, such as being able to right-click on audio files in your file explorer and select "Open with MusicPlayer").

 ## User guide